omniosi/guided-view/README.md

 # guided-view
-An attempt to recreate the comixology guided view user experience.
+An attempt to recreate the Comixology guided view user experience.